Testosterone is a crucial hormone predominantly produced in the testes for men and the ovaries and adrenal glands for women.

 • Health Complications:

-• Elevated red blood cell count, which can contribute to blood clots and stroke in severe cases.
+• Elevated red blood cell count can contribute to blood clots and stroke in severe cases.

 • Sleep disturbances and difficulty concentrating.